SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Team Impostor
 A set number (default: 30) of corpses will be generated (not additional)<br> when you are killed.
-A separate kill cool time can be set for this position<br>.
-It is recommended to use about 10 corpses because of the possibility of falling off on the Switch, etc. <br>
+A separate kill cool time can be set for this position.<br> It is recommended to use about 10 corpses because of the possibility of falling off on the Switch, etc. <br>
 SuperHostRoles support.